The Malta Blitz – Casualty Evacuation June 1940 to December 1943

 The CGMO will prepare in consultation with the DDMS as regards military requirements....a list of doctors available to undertake duty during an emergency......without prejudice to essential medical work, which will have to be maintained.

 With about 150 Maltese doctors registered in the island, it was hardly feasible for the CGMO to find the number of practitioners required for duty with the military, without serious prejudice to the essential requirements of the civil population.
 Accordingly, on 14 April 1939, at an inter service meeting with Surgeon Rear Admiral Edgar RN, Surgeon Captain Shorten RN and Colonel McCombe, the CGMO recommended that extra service medical personnel be brought over from England.
-In 1939, the military medical establishment had already been increased to 26 RAMC Medical Officers, 150 ORs RAMC, and 18 Nursing Sisters, which made it unlikely that more would be posted to Malta.
+In August 1939, when the island was placed on a war footing, the military medical establishment was increased to 26 RAMC Medical Officers, 150 ORs RAMC, and 18 Nursing Sisters.

 The CGMO put forward the following Civilian Medical Practitioners to serve with the military.
 All the doctors on the list were private practitioners (P), apart from nine who also had part time Government posts (G).